jonathanlofgren/more-kedro/README.md

 will surface before your kedro run starts.

 ## Contributions
-If you have any usefull kedro utilitie such as runners, hooks, datasets or whatever it is - feel free to open a PR!
+If you have any useful Kedro utilities such as runners, hooks, datasets or whatever it may be - PR's are very welcome!